Tariqyahya123/EksWithTerraform/README.md

 EksWithTerraform/terraform.tfvars contains the variables used for the deployment.

-Im using region eu-west-3 by default but you can change it to whichever region you like.
+Im using region eu-west-3 by default but you can change it to whichever region you like or use my default values.

 ## Step 3: Set the keypair to be used by bastion host.